-A trend towards renting by the room has been growing steadily in recent years.
+A trend towards renting by the room has been growing steadily in recent years, especially in larger cities like London and Manchester.
 Young professionals are finding it tough to get a mortgage, and are renting for longer.

 At the same time, homegrown students struggle to afford luxury accommodation that is built in university towns to attract wealthy foreign students.
 Furthermore, welfare reform is now pushing the under 35s who are in receipt of housing benefit into shared accommodation in the private rental sector.